uma-email/poc/README3.md

 The channel is defined by the client CRI (start) and RS CRI (target).

+### Use Cases

+A proof of possession tokens and a verifiable target audience.

 ### Prerequisites

 * The client is registered at the AS-RO as a Confidential Client.